Papaver somniferum: Opiates

-The opium poppy, as its name indicates, is the principal source of opium, the dried latex produced by the seed pods.
+The opium poppy is the principal source of opium, the dried latex produced by the seed pods.
 Opium contains a class of naturally occurring alkaloids known as opiates, that include morphine, codeine, thebaine, oripavine, papaverine and noscapine.
 The specific epithet somniferum means "sleep-bringing", referring to the sedative properties of some of these opiates.

 The opiate drugs are extracted from opium.
 The latex oozes from incisions made on the green seed pods and is collected once dry.
 Tincture of opium or laudanum, consisting of opium dissolved in alcohol or a mixture of alcohol and water, is one of many unapproved drugs regulated by the U.S. Food and Drug Administration (FDA).
 Its marketing and distribution persists because its historical use preceded the Federal Food, Drug & Cosmetic Act of 1938.
 Tincture of opium B.P., containing 1% w/v of anhydrous morphine, also remains in the British Pharmacopoeia, listed as a Class A substance under the Misuse of Drugs Act 1971.

 Morphine is the predominant alkaloid found in the cultivated varieties of opium poppy that are used for opium production.
 Other varieties produce minimal opium or none at all, such as the latex-free Sujata type.
 Non-opium cultivars that are planted for drug production feature a high level of thebaine or oripavine.
 Those are refined into drugs like oxycodone.
 Raw opium contains about 8–14% morphine by dry weight, or more in high-yield cultivars.
-It may be used directly or chemically modified to produce synthetic opioids such as heroin.
+It may be used directly or chemically modified to produce semi-synthetic opioids such as heroin.